Do you want to move from Squarespace to WordPress?

 Depending on how much content you have there, this process can take some time.

-- How to Add a Portfolio to Your WordPress Site
+- How to add a contact form in WordPress

-- How to create a photo gallery with albums in WordPress
+- How to install Google Analytics in WordPress

 - How to start a podcast with WordPress